Sulla: Civil war

-Carbo, who had suffered defeats by Metellus Pius and Pompey, attempted to redeploy so to relieve his co-consul Marius at Praeneste.
+Carbo, who had suffered defeats by Metellus Pius and Pompey, attempted to move to relieve his co-consul Marius at Praeneste.
 Skilfully withdrawing to Clusium, he delegated to Norbanus command of troops to hold Metellus Pius.
 There, Sulla attacked him in an indecisive battle.
-Pompey ambushed eight legions sent to relieve Praeneste but an uprising from the Samnites and the Lucanians forced Sulla to deploy south as they moved also to relieve Praeneste or join with Carbo in the north.
-Sulla's specific movements are very vaguely described in Appian, but he was successful in preventing the Italians from relieving Praeneste or joining with Carbo.
+Pompey ambushed eight legions sent to relieve Praeneste; the Samnites and the Lucanians also rose, moving to relieve Praeneste or join with Carbo in the north; Sulla moved south to oppose them.
+Sulla's movements are described only vaguely by Appian, but he was successful in preventing the Italians from relieving Praeneste or joining with Carbo.
 In the north at the same time, Norbanus was defeated and fled for Rhodes, where he eventually committed suicide.
-After another attempt to relieve Praeneste failed, Carbo lost his nerve and attempted to retreat to Africa; his lieutenants attempted again to relieve Praeneste but after that again failed, marched on Rome to force Sulla from his well-defended positions.
+After another attempt to relieve Praeneste failed, Carbo lost his nerve and attempted to retreat to Africa; his lieutenants attempted again to relieve Praeneste; again they failed, but then marched on Rome to force Sulla from his well-defended positions.
 Sulla hurried in full force towards Rome and there fought the Battle of the Colline Gate on the afternoon of 1 November 82 BC.
-Sulla himself was defeated and forced to flee into his camp, but his lieutenant Crassus on the right wing won the battle in the night.
-The Samnite and anti-Sullan commanders were then hunted down as "for all intents and purposes the civil war in Italy was over".
+Sulla's wing was defeated and Sulla himself took refuge in his camp, but his lieutenant Crassus on the right wing was victorious.
+Sulla's men fled towards Rome but were met with a closed gate, forcing them to stand and fight.
+During the night they too were victorious.
+With Crassus pursuing the enemy far into the countryside and victory at the Colline Gate, Sulla's forces had won.
+"For all intents and purposes the civil war in Italy was over"; the Samnite and anti-Sullan commanders were hunted down.

 Dictatorship and constitutional reforms

-After the battle at the Colline Gate, Sulla summoned the Senate to the temple of Bellona at the Campus Martius.
+After the battle at the Colline Gate, Sulla summoned the Senate to the temple of Bellona on the Campus Martius the next day (2 November 82 BC).
 There, while giving a speech, he had three or four thousand Samnite prisoners butchered, to the shock of the attending senators.
 Sulla marched to Praeneste and forced its siege to a close, with the younger Marius dead from suicide before its surrender.

 Sulla had his stepdaughter Aemilia (daughter of princeps senatus Marcus Aemilius Scaurus) married to Pompey, although she shortly died in childbirth.
 Pompey was then dispatched to recover Sicily.
 With the capture and execution of Carbo, who had fled Sicily for Egypt, both consuls for 82 BC were now dead.